-- a) Applicants should be aware that assessment of work experience, skilled training, and academic credentials by OISE/UT is for admissions purposes only.
-The Ontario College of Teachers is not obliged to accept our assessments and will make its own evaluation for certification purposes. - b) Documentation in a language other than English or French must be accompanied by an official government translation or a translation supported by a declaration sworn before a Notary Public or Commissioner of Oaths attesting to the correctness of the translation.
-Photocopies of documents will not be accepted unless accompanied by the original, for our verification, and supported by a sworn statement. - c) Applicants who receive an offer of admission will be also required to submit the following: - A photocopy of a certificate of change of name, where applicable. - A photocopy of a Canadian birth certificate or, in the case of a person not born in Canada, documents showing the basis upon which the candidate is present in Canada including date and place of birth. - Satisfactory evidence of freedom from tuberculosis before registration (required by the Ontario College of Teachers).
-(See page 4 for details.) - d) Police record screening is required for certification by the Ontario College of Teachers.
+a) Applicants should be aware that assessment of work experience, skilled training, and academic credentials by OISE/UT is for admissions purposes only.
+The Ontario College of Teachers is not obliged to accept our assessments and will make its own evaluation for certification purposes.

+- b) Documentation in a language other than English or French must be accompanied by an official government translation or a translation supported by a declaration sworn before a Notary Public or Commissioner of Oaths attesting to the correctness of the translation.
+Photocopies of documents will not be accepted unless accompanied by the original, for our verification, and supported by a sworn statement. - Applicants who receive an offer of admission will be also required to submit the following: - A photocopy of a certificate of change of name, where applicable. - A photocopy of a Canadian birth certificate or, in the case of a person not born in Canada, documents showing the basis upon which the candidate is present in Canada including date and place of birth. - d) Criminal record screening is required for certification by the Ontario College of Teachers.
 (See pages 3 4 for details.)